 This order is effective immediately.
-Unless extended or amended, upon expiration or termination of this amendatory proclamation the provisions of Proclamation 20-25, et seq., will continue to be in effect until the state of emergency, issued on February 29, 2020, pursuant to Proclamation 20-05, is rescinded.
+Unless extended or amended, upon expiration or termination of this amendatory proclamation the provisions of Proclamation 20-25, et seq.,

-Signed and sealed with the official seal of the state of Washington on this 23rd day of March, A.D., Two Thousand and Twenty-Two at Olympia, Washington.
+Signed and sealed with the official seal of the state of Washington on this 24th day of November, A.D., Two Thousand and Twenty-One at Olympia, Washington.